ConleyGao/Cache/README.md

 # Cache
+Struct line         //Todd in progress

+line array         //Todd in progress

 int power2 ()                  //  added by conley  number of bits to represent a number

 int whichSet(...)
 Conley  almost done